andersonopt/website/content/blog/product-release-notes-4-23-21.md

 # Fixes

 * Fixed full screen map mode on asset detail page so that map toolbar is still visible
-* Added message in UI for failed APN search
+* Added message in UI for failed APN parcel searches
+*